Renter holding apartment keys

 Key cards are wallet-sized plastic access cards that allow you to tap and go into residential areas.
 A key card contains a unique magnetic code that unlocks the lock mechanism.
 Renters will usually keep these keys in their wallet, purse, or in their car.

-If Your Keys Are Ever Lost, Stolen, or Damaged
+What to Do If Your Keys Are Ever Lost, Stolen, or Damaged

-Keys that are engraved with “Do Not Replicate” should not be copied.
+Keys that are engraved with “Do Not Copy” should not be copied.
 If you make a copy of your new set that has these words, it could be a violation of your lease agreement.
 Maybe you lost a mailbox key?
 Instead of prying open the mailbox door (don’t, it’s illegal!), talk with your landlord about getting a replacement.
 If they can’t get you a new one, you’ll have to go to your local post office for a new mailbox key.

 If you had a key lost, stolen, or damaged, you might have to pay to replace it per your lease.
 The price of a replacement key can vary by community, costing a renter on average between $100 and $400.
 Look over your lease agreement for the actual amount you might owe for a replacement apartment key.